 To examine whether and how PCPs' perceptions of nurses’ responsibility for, and contributions to, the quality of primary care have changed between 2010 and 2020.

+Method

 Design Comparison of responses to two cross-sectional surveys (2010 and 2020), using self-report questionnaires.

 Setting Four Israeli health plans, covering 100% of the Israeli population.